August 9, 2020

 Dagoba, a Tibetan-style stupa at the edge of the village.

 Until the road was constructed in 2008, it took many days to reach it.
 Hard to imagine how isolated the village was not too long ago.
 A small community far away from the conflicts and stress of the modern world, but also far from any technological and medical conveniences.
+Now, the village mostly serves as a museum of local traditions and shops for tourists.

 Meanwhile, the floating clouds occasionally unveiled the contours of the high peaks around.